jeffreyabecker/hc32l110_lib/README.md

 full/half duplex, parity bits, start/stop bits.
 They also lack transmit or recieve buffers and have a baud rate setting which is incredibly complex to calculate. at the same time they have a non-standard multi-party mode which would be fantastic to expose as its own DDL module.

+Why C++
+To put it bluntly -- I prefer C++.
+It would be especially helpful to have templates and classes for dealing with buffers in the uart, multi-party-uart, i2c and spi modules